How Millennials Are Impacting the Housing Market

-It seems that every generation has its own opinions about the generations that precede and succeed it.
-Millennials, those born between 1981 and 1996, according to Pew Research, have earned a substantial amount of commentary and criticism, particularly with regard to their financial habits and attitudes toward money.
+It seems that every generation has its own opinions about the ones that precede and succeed it.
+Millennials, those born between 1981 and 1996—according to Pew Research—have earned a substantial amount of commentary and criticism, particularly with regard to their financial habits and attitudes toward money.
 One of the latest critiques of the millennial generation is that they're responsible for a slowdown in the growth of home values.

-According to a recent Zillow analysis, 21.9% of millennials live at home with their parents, versus buying homes of their own.
-In terms of hard numbers, that's approximately 14 million young adults.
+According to a recent Zillow analysis, using data from the U.S. Census' American Community Survey, 21.9% of millennials live at home with their parents vs. buying homes of their own.
 While that type of living situation may not be ideal for every millennial, for many it's become a necessary choice for coping with stagnating wages and crippling student loan debt.

 There is some good news, however.
 Millennials may soon be pushing housing forward as more first-time buyers enter the market.

 The housing market is heavily driven by household formation.
 The more households we create, the more upward pressure is exerted on housing prices.
 When millennials begin moving out of their parents' homes and into the home-buying landscape, it's generally a good thing for home prices and home values.

 Through the first half of 2019, the housing market was largely in favor of sellers, with home prices rising.
 Among the primary factors influencing the market are: